-Once the legal right to explore has been acquired, exploration and evaluation expenditure is charged to consolidated statement of comprehensive income as incurred, unless the Group's management concludes that a future economic benefit is more likely than not to be realized.
+Once the legal right to explore has been acquired, exploration and evaluation expenditure is charged to profit or loss as incurred, unless the Group's management concludes that a future economic benefit is more likely than not to be realized.
 These costs include materials and fuel used, surveying costs, drilling costs and payments made to contractors.